simonnagel/VRED-drawLinesDesktopCollab/readme.md

 # Draw 3D Lines in VRED Standard Display Mode
 ## Improve your Design Collaboration by drawing 3D Lines on 3D Geometry in VRED in Standard Display Mode.
-Interactivly communicate Design Intent and Issues virtually to your colleagues directly in your VRED Environment.
+### Interactivly communicate Design Intent and Issues virtually to your colleagues directly in your VRED Environment.
 Collaboration participants will see the drawings and sketches immedeatly.
+### Color of Drawing will be align with color of Collaboration Participant.
+### Lines will be named according to the Drawer's name

 Just paste the Scene in the Script Editor of VRED and press run.